 ― xyzzzz__, Tuesday, 8 December 2020 22:09 (four months ago) link

 I use ConnectedText in a similar manner to take notes which are then stored in HTML (though there are options for a variety of formats) - it has proved well worth the $40 lifetime license fee for various projects.
 I would definitely recommend trying the free trial!

-― knowing for certain the first touch of the light will finish you (fionnland), Tuesday, 8 December 2020 22:26 (one month ago) link
+― knowing for certain the first touch of the light will finish you (fionnland), Tuesday, 8 December 2020 22:26 (four months ago) link

 Thanks for that link xyz (and fionnland).
 I'd never heard of Zettelkasten before, but I definitely have a need for such a system.
 I'm very bad w/ markdown, so I might test drive ConnectedText.